alexrockhill/pd-parser/docsrc/generated/cli.rst

 --pd_event_name PD_EVENT_NAME		The name of the photodiode event

---behf BEHF		The behavioral tsv filepath
+--beh BEH		The behavioral dictionary or tsv filepath

---beh_col BEH_COL		The name of the behavioral column corresponding to the photodiode event timing
+--beh_key BEH_KEY		The name of the behavioral key (column) corresponding to the photodiode event timing

---pd_ch_names LIST_OF_PD_CH_NAMES		The name(s) of the channels with the photodiode data.
+--pd_ch_names [PD_CH_NAMES ...]
+The name(s) of the channels with the photodiode data.
 Can be one channel for common referenced recording or two for a bipolar recording.
 If not provided, the data will be plotted for the user to pick

 --exclude_shift EXCLUDE_SHIFT		How many seconds off to exclude a photodiode- behavioral event difference